trinodb/trino/docs/src/main/sphinx/security/jwt.rst

      - String to identify the field in the JWT that identifies the subject of the JWT.
 The default value is ``sub``.
 This field is used to create the Trino principal.
+   * - ``http-server.authentication.jwt.groups-field``
+     - String to identify the field in the JWT that identifies the groups to be mapped for this user.
+This field is used to add groups to the Trino principal.
    * - ``http-server.authentication.jwt.user-mapping.pattern``
      - A regular expression pattern to :doc:`map all user names
        </security/user-mapping>` for this authentication system to the format